 Recursive productions are identified during the previously described search process by allowing instances to grow and overlap.
 Any two instances are allowed to overlap by only one vertex.
-The recursive substructure is evaluated along with nonrecursive substructures and is competing with nonrecursive substructures for placement on Q. Connection instructions are created by determining which nodes overlapped across instances.
-Figure 3 shows an example of a substructure that is the right side of a recursive rule, along with its connection instructions (Kukluk $et\ al.$, 2006).
+The recursive substructure is evaluated along with non-recursive substructures and is competing with non-recursive substructures for placement on Q. Connection instructions are created by determining which nodes overlapped across instances.
+Figure 2 shows an example of a substructure that is the right side of a recursive rule, along with its connection instructions (Kukluk, Holder, and Cook, 2006).

-The edge replacement algorithm operates on a data structure called a substructure (similarly to the algorithm for node replacement grammar inference).
+The edge replacement algorithm operates on a data structure called a substructure (similar to the algorithm for node replacement grammar inference).
 A substructure consists of a graph definition of the repetitive subgraph and its instances.
-We illustrate it in Fig. 4.
-We grow substructures similarly as in the algorithm for node replacement graph grammar inference, and then we examine instances for overlap.
-If nodes v_1 and v_2 in G belong to two different instances (two overlapping instances), we propose a recursive grammar rule.
-We determine the type of nonterminal edge.
-If v_1 and v_2 are adjacent by an edge, it is a real edge, and we determine its label which we use to specify the terminating production.
-If v_1 and v_2 are not adjacent, then the nonterminal edge is virtual.
-In Fig. 4 we illustrate how we determine connection instructions.
+We illustrate it in Figure 3.
+We grow substructures similarly as in the algorithm for node replacement graph grammar inference, then we examine instances for overlap.
+If two nodes v_1 , v_2 in G both belong to two different instances (two overlapping instances), we propose a recursive grammar rule.
+We determine the type of non-terminal edge.
+If v_1 , v_2 are adjacent by an edge, it is a real edge, and we determine its label which we use to specify the terminating production.
+If v_1 , v_2 are not adjacent, then the non-terminal edge is virtual.
+In Figure 3 we illustrate how we determine connection instructions.